 After the start, the course for the classics went in the direction of Pointe des Issambres and then headed towards the Wally start area, off Pamplelonne Beach, continuing in the direction of the Cap de Saint-Tropez.
 By 15.30 the majestic classics yachts were rounding the final course mark, La Basse Rabiou, located at the exit of the Gulf of Saint-Tropez, before beginning a long upwind trek towards the finish-line.

 For results (unavailable at time of going to press) please visit: www.societe-nautique-saint-tropez.fr

 The Rolex Trophy

-Monday, 27 September: Welcome for yachts; Racing in Modern division
+Monday, 28 September: Welcome for yachts and racing in the Modern division

 Wednesday, 30 September: Coastal race